valentinjahanmanesh/TipSee/README.md

 }
 ```

-**Actions**
+## Actions
-TipC has four actions which we can react to them
+TipC has four actions which we can react to them to handle some situations
-  1. Bubble.onBubbleTap when user clicks on the bubble view, we can access to tapped bubble and item
+  1. **Bubble.onBubbleTap** when user clicks on the bubble view, we can access to tapped bubble and item
-  2. Bubble.onTargetAreaTap when user click on target area
+  2. **Bubble.onTargetAreaTap** when user click on target area
-  3. HintObject.onDimTap when user clicks on dim(background), we can access to latest hint on the screen
+  3. **HintObject.onDimTap** when user clicks on dim(background), we can access to latest hint on the screen
-  4. HintObject.onBubbleTap when user clicks on bubble, this is default action if the bubble has not specified one for itself
+  4. **HintObject.onBubbleTap** when user clicks on bubble, this is default action if the bubble has not specified one for itself

-before we start talking about config, we need to know balut every hint life cycle, **we have two type of lifecycle for all hints, forEver or until next.**
+## Tip Lifecycle
+based on what we set for **bubbleLiveDuration ** in options, tips have a life duration which means that tips should be on the screen until user taps on them to dismiss or should be removed  before new one is appearing

 ## DEMO
+you can run the example to see what do what and how to config things

 | <img src='Example/images/TipC_1.jpg' height="600"/>  |  <img src='Example/images/TipC_2.jpg' height="600"/> | <img src='Example/images/TipC_3.jpg' height="600"/>  |
 |---|---|---|
 |  <img src='Example/images/TipC_4.jpg' height="600"/> | <img src='Example/images/TipC_5.jpg' height="600"/>  |  <img src='Example/images/TipC_6.jpg' height="600"/> |